CIA activities in Vietnam: Vietnam 1950–1954

-During 1953–1954, the involvement of the CIA increased when the French finally accepted U.S. assistance with the unconventional (guerrilla) warfare tactics they faced, as the French were facing large and costly losses at the hands of what would become the Viet Cong and the North Vietnamese resistance forces.
+During 1953–1954, the involvement of the CIA increased when the French finally accepted U.S. assistance with the unconventional (guerrilla) warfare tactics they faced, as the French were facing large and costly losses at the hands of what would become the Viet Cong and the North Vietnamese forces.
 The primary aid initially offered by the U.S. was military aid in supplying military hardware and training of the Vietnamese army; the scope of U.S. aid to the French was greatly expanded during and after the Eisenhower administration.
 Without aid from the United States, there would be little practical effect from this ostensible change in French policy.

 There was a reestablishment of a covert action section in Saigon Station.
 There was also unilateral covert action which was suspended in 1953 under State Department pressure.
 This was due to the French exposing paramilitary operations against the Vietminh in Ha Noi that the agency did not previously clear with them.

 The CIA's mission in Saigon was to directly assess the nationalist politicians.
-The primary cause and motivation behind the intervention of the U.S. and CIA through 1954 was to gather intelligence, and provide interpretations of the events that occurred in Indochina through an American perspective.
+The primary cause and motivation behind the intervention of the U.S. and CIA through 1954 was to gather intelligence and provide interpretations of the events that occurred in Indochina through an American perspective.
 Outside of North Vietnam, the agency's broad span of activities reached into almost every aspect of the Indochina war.
 The agency conducted several paramilitary programs and conducted a full-scale war in Laos and South Vietnam.

+Following the French defeat at Dien Bien Phu in May 1954, the United States anticipated the expansion of Communism in Vietnam and Southeast Asia as a whole, if they should sit aloof and keep to the French resilience of not needing their support.
+The CIA became convinced that without any action the southern part of Vietnam would fall to the communist control just as the North had been captured by the communist forces.
+The CIA without the approval of the State, supported Diem to step up a strong foothold in the Vietnamese region in the same year.
+The CIA's support for Diem could be traced to 1952, through an established relationship with his brother, Ngo Dinh Nhu.
+The move by the CIA was purposely aimed to wean the southern part from the Communist-controlled north through the 17th parallel.
+In order to prevent the North Communist military from gaining control over the entire Vietnamese region, the CIA and Diem's Special Forces established the rural self-defense units to mark the beginning of American counterinsurgency efforts in Vietnam.
+For the immediate nine years, the CIA will continue to work closely with Ngo Dinh Nhu to aid Diem in establishing national political institutions in South Vietnam.